Light Baked Fish Soufflé

 Step 1:

-How to make a dietary souffle from fish?
-Measure out the necessary products.
-Instead of pollock, you can take any low-fat fish (hake, saida, cod).
-If a ready-made fillet is used, then it will need about 450-500 grams.
-If the fish is frozen, defrost it in advance in the refrigerator.
+How do you make a light fish soufflé?
+Measure out your ingredients.
+Instead of pollock you can use any lean white fish (hake, saithe, cod).
+If you're using ready-made fillets, you'll need about 450–500 grams.
+If the fish is frozen, thaw it ahead of time in the refrigerator.

 Step 2:

-Wash the pollock well, cut it into pieces.
-Boil the fish in boiling salted water over medium heat until tender for about 20 minutes.
-Remove the fish from the broth.
+Rinse the pollock well and cut it into pieces.
+Boil the fish in salted water over medium heat until cooked through, about 20 minutes.
+Lift the fish out of the cooking liquid.

 Step 3: